 It should be noted that the population of Gulf County has changed due to residents relocating in the aftermath of Hurricane Michael.
-In addition, Hurricane Michael also caused substantial damage to Gulf County Correctional Institution Annex in Wewahitchka.
-Approximately 3,000 inmates housed at this facility were relocated to other State facilities.
-The Department of Corrections began the repairs to the damaged buildings and hope to return the inmates to the facility.
-Inmates of this facility are counted as residents for the Federal Census to be taken in 2020.
-It is unknown what affect Hurricane Michael will have on the Census of 2020.
+In addition, Hurricane Michael also caused substantial damage to Gulf County Correctional facility in Wewahitchka.
+Inmates housed at this facility were relocated to other State facilities.
+The Department of Corrections continues to repair the damaged buildings with hopes of returning to full capacity over time.
+It is important to note that inmates are counted as residents for the Federal Census taken in 2020 and it is still unknown what affect Hurricane Michael will have on the Census.